clmorgan/millennials-to-snake-people/README.md

 # ENSLAVED PEOPLE

-Browser extension that reminds us how powerful people enslaved Africans for their own financial profit.
+Browser extension that reminds us how powerful people enslaved Africans and indigenous peoples for their own financial profit.

 ## Installation